LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 Aven Card and Discover Lump-Sum: A Product Architecture Comparison

-Both Aven and Discover Home Loans appear in lender comparison lists for home equity borrowing, but they offer fundamentally different products.
+Both Aven and Discover Home Loans once appeared together in lender comparison lists for home equity borrowing, but they offered fundamentally different products.
 Aven is a card-style HELOC: a revolving home-equity-backed line accessed via a Visa credit card.
-Discover offers only a fixed-rate home equity loan: lump sum, fixed rate, fixed term.
-The two are not direct substitutes; they fit different use cases.
-This page documents the May 2026 product specs side-by-side, walks through the architectural difference, and clarifies which fits which borrower scenario.
+Discover offered only a fixed-rate home equity loan: lump sum, fixed rate, fixed term, until it exited the market in 2025.
+The two were never direct substitutes; they fit different use cases.
+This page documents the product architecture difference and clarifies which structure fits which borrower scenario; for Discover specifically, see the alternatives noted above.

 Aven: Card-Style HELOC

 Aven Financial offers a HELOC product accessed via a Visa credit card rather than through traditional check or wire transfer.
 The underlying loan is a home equity line of credit secured by the borrower's primary residence; the Visa card just provides access.
-APR on the Aven HELOC card varies based on credit, CLTV, and line size, typically 7.99 to 15.49 percent variable in May 2026.
+APR on the Aven HELOC card varies based on credit, CLTV, and line size, typically 7.49 to 14.99 percent variable for a primary residence in June 2026 (capped at 18 percent; autopay enrollment cuts the rate by 0.25 percent).
 See aven.com for current pricing.

-Key structural features: maximum CLTV 89.99 percent (high relative to most HELOC competitors); maximum line size typically 250,000 dollars; no annual fee; no application fee; 7 to 10 business day funding typical; 640+ credit minimum.
+Key structural features: maximum CLTV around 89 percent (high relative to most HELOC competitors); credit lines from 5,000 up to 400,000 dollars (capped at 100,000 in a handful of states); no annual, origination, appraisal, or prepayment fees; unlimited 2 percent cash back on purchases, with a 2.5 percent fee on cash-outs and balance transfers; 7 to 10 business day funding typical; 640+ credit minimum.
 The card-style access means transactions show up on a familiar card statement and the borrower can use the line at any Visa-accepting merchant.
 Cash-equivalent transactions (cash advances at ATMs) are limited to typical HELOC draw mechanics.

 For borrowers wanting easy access to a HELOC for a wide range of expenses (renovations involving multiple vendors, day-to-day use as standby liquidity), the card-style architecture is convenient.
 For borrowers wanting strict draw discipline, the same convenience can be a risk; the card makes drawing easy in a way that traditional HELOCs do not.